hollydinkel/space_econometrics/README.md

 # Business Innovation in Commercial Space: Culture and Trends in Earth Observation

-This repository contains the data and analysis code to support methods in our paper, *Business Innovation in Commercial Space: Culture and Trends in Earth Observation*, by Giulia Cambone*, Holly Dinkel*, Luca Ferrone*, KangSanKim (Antonio Stark)*, Shinsuke Kito*, Ashley Kowalski*, and Delphine Urbah*.
+This repository contains the data and analysis code to support methods in our paper, *Business Innovation in Commercial Space: Culture and Trends in Earth Observation*, by Giulia Cambone*, Holly Dinkel*, Luca Ferrone*, KangSanKim (Antonio Stark)*, Shinsuke Kito*, and Delphine Urbah*.

 *Denotes equal contribution.